QueenBeeSC/swarm.city/README.md

 ## Mission

-We are on the leading edge of a new technological era, an era that is disrupting the economics of human interactions inregards to trade of services.
+We are on the leading edge of a new technological era, an era that is disrupting the economics of human interactions in regards to trade of services.
 Swarm City is developing a truly Decentralized App (DApp), enabled by the SWT, running on the Ethereum blockchain to interconnect world industries and enable open peer to peer exchanges.

 It is our mission to provide an open marketplace of services, currency tokens, and encrypted communication tools to offer direct access between buyers and sellers worldwide and in your community.